 Living the Dream?

 Travelling full-time isn’t a holiday.
 At least, not in the way people imagine it to be.
-There’s a rhythm to living on the road that’s less about poolside cocktails and more about laundry days, small-town grocery runs, and the occasional “what day is it again?” moment.
-While we wouldn't trade this lifestyle for anything, it does come with its own unique set of challenges, particularly when it comes to mental wellbeing.
+There’s a kind of rhythm to living on the road that’s not just poolside cocktails but more laundry days, small-town grocery runs, and the occasional “what day is it again?” moment.
+While we wouldn’t trade this lifestyle for anything, it does come with its own unique set of challenges, particularly in terms of mental well-being.

 We’ve learnt that making space, both physical and emotional, is key.
 Sometimes, it’s as simple as taking a solo stroll, reading under a gum tree, or setting off on a slow walk with Zoe.
 It’s not about being apart for long, but just long enough to breathe in your own company, to check in with yourself without distraction.